philosopherdog/W7D1-LHL-Lecture-UNUserNotifications/README.md

 ## [fit]UILocalNotifications vs UNUserNotifications
 * Note there are 2 Notification API's. `UILocalNotifictions`, and the new system called `UNUserNotifications`.
-* `UNUserNotifications` was introduced in iOS 10.
-So, you might need to use both API's in an app that is backward compatible. :(
+* `UNUserNotifications` was introduced in iOS 10, watchOS 3, and tvOS 10.
+* You might need to use both API's in an app that is backward compatible. :(
-* `UNUserNotifications` is way more powerful.
-(It goes without saying, prefer current API's over legacy ones).
+* `UNUserNotifications` is way more powerful. (prefer current API's over legacy ones).

 ## [fit]Displaying Media & Attachments
 * User Notifications can display alerts, and play default or custom sounds to the user, as well as badge the app icon with a number.